 The basalt here is generally of good quality and has some fun features, but be wary of loose blocks.
 The tops of many of the boulder problems have some loose chunks on them, and there are undoubtedly plenty of ticking time bombs on top of the top rope areas.

 No bolts are allowed here so be sure to bring a trad rack and plenty of long slings if you're going to be setting up topropes.
 There are probably a couple hundred toprope climbs so pick out a line that looks good and go for it.

 Take I-84 East from Portland to The Dalles.
 Cross over the bridge to Washington and take a right on Hwy.
 14 after a mile or so.
 Go a few miles (past the state park with Horsethief Lake) and park at the pullout for the Horsethief Butte Trail.
 The bulk of the bouldering is on top of the butte along with much of the toproping.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Horsethief Butte:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Horsethief Butte:

 From: Portland, OR

 Feb 12, 2017

 There are only a few short sections with worthwhile roped climbs.
 A crash pad would be far more useful if you're not set on doing longer routes.
 Olson's NW Oregon book mostly lists boulder problems, but does include the Entrance Cracks and a few at the Long Wall.
 These are pretty great, though maybe not worth the trip by themselves because of how short they are.
 These two walls are mostly north-facing but do get nice afternoon sun.
 Great place to bring beginners and/or get on some sunny rock this time of year.
 Be aware that a Discovery Pass ($30/annual) is required, otherwise it's a $10/day fee.